ioos/bio_mobilization_workshop/_episodes/01-introduction.md

 ### What are the **required** Darwin Core terms for publishing to OBIS?
 When doing your mapping some required information may be missing.
-These are the Darwin Core terms that are required to share your data to OBIS plus a few that are needed for GBIF.
+Below are the Darwin Core terms that are required to share your data to OBIS plus a few that are needed for GBIF.

 | Darwin Core Term | Definition | Comment | Example |
 |------------------|------------------------------------|---------------------------------------|-----------------|